SAP/luigi/docs/luigi-client-api.md

 ### refreshContextSwitcher

-Reloads the environment list in the Context Switcher.
+Fetches the `navigation.contextSwitcher.options` configuration setting and replaces the options in the Context Switcher.

 ### setDirtyStatus